flare-foundation/docs/docs/user/wallets/brave-wallet.md

 To finish connecting:

 1. Enter your password and login to your wallet.
-2. On the left of the screen next to ``Balance`` click the drop-down menu and select Songbird or Flare.
+2. On the left of the screen next to ``Balance``, click the drop-down menu and select Songbird or Flare.
 3. Connection is now complete.

 ## Wrap and Delegate